astuder/lightroom-map-fix/README.md

 Locate the application files of Lightroom, and look for a file called `Location.lrmodule`.
 This is the Lightroom Map module.
 Make a backup copy of this file and keep it in a safe place.

 The location and the file name may vary with the operating system and version of Lightroom.
-For Lightroom 6 64-bit on Windows 10, the Map module can be found at `C:\Program Files\Adobe\Lightroom\Location.lrmodule`
+- For Lightroom 6.14 64-bit on Windows 10, the Map module is the file `C:\Program Files\Adobe\Lightroom\Location.lrmodule`
+- For Lightroom 6.14 on Mac, the Map module is the folder `/Applications/Adobe Lightroom/Adobe Lightroom.app/Contents/PlugIns/Location.agmodule`

 ### 4. Extract Lua files for patching

-Use [Resource Hacker](http://www.angusj.com/resourcehacker/) to extract the Lua resources we need to patch:
+On Windows, use [Resource Hacker](http://www.angusj.com/resourcehacker/) to extract the Lua resources we need to patch:
 - Open `Location.lrmodule` with Resource Hacker
 - Expand the section `LUA`
 - On `LOCATIONMAPVIEW.LUA`, right-click and select *save bin resource*